Panton Hill Football Club: History

 Since 2010, Panton Hill have been a strong presence in the Northern Football League's newly founded Division 3.
-They have appeared in each finals series and recently, reached the 2012 Division 3 Senior Grand Final where they faced a fast paced Mernda outfit who ran out winners by 92 points.
+They have appeared in each finals series and recently, reached the 2012 Division 3 Senior Grand Final where they faced a fast-paced Mernda outfit who ran out winners by 92 points.
 Key forward Jonathon "Joffa" Byron, who earlier in the season had topped 100 goals, struggled to influence the club's big day.

 2011 Saw the reserves team win the NFNL Premiership.

 Under Coach Dean Haydock and Captain Will Box, Panton Hill won the NFL Third Division Premiership in 2013 with a thrilling one-point victory over Watsonia, 13.9.87 to 13.8.86, a year in which the club recruited several players with Division 1 experience.
 It was a tightly contested game throughout and with Panton Hill reaching a game high 19 point lead 14 minutes into the last term, the game looked won.
 Somehow, Watsonia booted four goals in quick succession and had a 5-point lead with 3 minutes remaining and a classic choke loomed for the minor premiers.
 However, a kick to the forward pocket found Jarrod McGough who slotted an outstanding set shot goal from 40m on a tight angle.
 The last nail was then driven into Watsonia's coffin as Zach Williams marked at the top of the goal square and nailed home Panton Hill's first premiership since 1955.
-There was a monster sized party at the Clubrooms afterwards celebrating the Club's first Senior Premiership in 58 years.
+There was a monster sized party at the Clubrooms afterwards celebrating the club's first Senior Premiership in 58 years.

 The Redbacks again tasted Premiership victory in 2019 by winning Division 3 over South Morang.
 The 'Hillers dominated the season and were red-hot favourites after setting a goal after losing the previous years Grand Final.
-Under Coach Stephen Layt the boys completed a two year plan by holding the cup aloft.
+Under Coach Stephen Layt the boys completed a two-year plan by holding the cup aloft.
 Daniel Freeman was voted best on the ground in the wet conditions at Whittlesea Showgrounds.
 Coach Layt stepped down following the game, and Simon Amore was appointed Coach from 2020 onwards.
 Simon played in the 2013 Premiership before leaving the club for Coaching experience.
+Amore's first season, 2020, was cancelled due to COVID-19, however he led the club until late 2025 (cementing the club in 2nd Division) when he handed the reins to Deanna Berry, making Panton Hill the first club in Australia to appoint a current AFLW player as Senior Men's Coach.
+Deanna was Captain of the Western Bulldogs, and had been the Redbacks Asst.
+Men's Coach since 2021.
+Micheal Farrelly was appointed Senior Coach at the beginning of the 2026 season.